|

 is a "Parabolic Trough"

-A parabolic trough or a parabolic trough collector, is one of the components that make up a concentrating solar power plant.
+A parabolic trough is one of the components that make up a concentrated solar power plant.

 Parabolic Troughs are, in essence, curved mirrors designed to reflect the energy from the sunlight, onto a "Dewar Tube" that run the length of the parabolic trough's focal point.
 Parabolic Troughs are typically constructed with either a coated silver or polished aluminum.